 There are also certain risks to be aware of when getting a student credit card, including:

 - High interest rates: Higher interest rates than standard credit cards mean you’ll end up paying a high amount of interest if you pay back the money you owe over a longer period of time

 - Lower credit limits: Although a lower credit limit can stop you from overspending, the amount you’re able to borrow may not be enough for what you need

 - Fees: As with regular credit cards, you will most likely be charged a fee if you use your student credit card to withdraw cash, if you make a late repayment, you go over your credit limit or if you use your card abroad

-- Rejected applications can affect your credit score: if you don’t meet the lender’s borrowing criteria for a student credit card and you still make an application that is rejected, this can affect your credit score
+- Rejected applications can affect your credit score: If you don’t meet the lender’s borrowing criteria for a student credit card, a rejected application can affect your credit score